Advanced Minimally Invasive Surgery

 A blood draw and analysis, 4-dimensional ultrasound, follicular growth monitoring, saline infusion sonohysterography, basic and advanced semen analysis, testicular sperm extraction procedures, minimally invasive surgery for treatment of adhesions, ovarian cysts, and basic and/or extensive endometriosis.

 Oral medications including Metformin, Serophene or Clomiphene Citrate, and Letrozole for stimulation of egg production.Injectable medications including recombinant FSH and LH, human menopausal gonadotropins, low dose Human Chorionic Gonadotropin (HCG) protocols delivered via both short and long-term Gonadotropin Releasing Hormone (GRH) agonist protocols, or via Gonadotropin Releasing Hormone (GRH) antagonist protocols.

 Recent advances in IVF laboratory methods have allowed for the successful culture of embryos to the blastocyst stage.
-Blastocysts may have a better potential to implant into the uterine wall than earlier stage embryos.
-Many embryos stop growing at the four- to eight-cell stage, probably because of some inherent problem.
-Therefore, fewer embryos will have the ability to grow to the blastocyst stage.
-Those that successfully reach the blastocyst stage are probably more developmentally competent than earlier stage embryos.
-As well, their stage of development when replaced into the uterus is very similar to what it would be in a natural conception cycle.
+Blastocysts may have a better potential to implant into the uterine wall than earlier-stage embryos.
+Many embryos stop growing at the four- to the eight-cell stage, probably because of some inherent problem.
+Therefore, fewer embryos will have the ability to develop to the blastocyst stage.
+Those that successfully reach the blastocyst stage are probably more developmentally competent than earlier-stage embryos.
+As well, their stage of development, when replaced into the uterus, is very similar to what it would be in a natural conception cycle..